fersantxez/xmame-olpc/README.md

 ## Intro

+This repository provides a pre-compiled version of xmame for the XO 1.75 laptop already prepared to be installed and run on the platform with minimal effort.
+This has been tested to run correctly on an XO 1.75 unit running OLPC Linux version [13.2.10-22](http://download.laptop.org/xo-1.75/os/official/13.2.10-22/).
+Other versions may run as well, but haven't been tested.
+Instructions on how to upgrade the OLPC version of Linux can be found [here](http://wiki.laptop.org/go/Release_notes/13.2.10#XO-1.75)

 [**MAME**](www.mamedev.org) is a multi-purpose emulation framework that allows classic arcade machines to run in standard computers.

-MAME’s purpose is to preserve decades of software history.
-As electronic technology continues to rush forward, MAME prevents this important "vintage" software from being lost and forgotten.
-This is achieved by documenting the hardware and how it functions.
-The source code to MAME serves as this documentation.
-The fact that the software is usable serves primarily to validate the accuracy of the documentation (how else can you prove that you have recreated the hardware faithfully?).
-Over time, MAME (originally stood for Multiple Arcade Machine Emulator) absorbed the sister-project MESS (Multi Emulator Super System), so MAME now documents a wide variety of (mostly vintage) computers, video game consoles and calculators, in addition to the arcade video games that were its initial focus.

 [**One Laptop Per Child**](www.laptop.org) is a non-profit initiative established with the goal of transforming education for children around the world; this goal was to be achieved by creating and distributing educational devices for the developing world, and by creating software and content for those devices.

 The [**OLPC XO 1.75**](http://wiki.laptop.org/go/XO-1.75) is a laptop designed, manufactured and shipped by OLPC, using an ARM processor.
 XO-1.75 is designed around the Armada 610 system on a chip, which features an 800 Mhz Marvell Sheeva ARM processor (ARMv7 architecture compatible).

 MAME is portable, and it was ported to Unix/X11 under the name XMAME -- which makes it possible to run on the XO 1.75 laptop.
 The XO 1.75 provides a nice form factor for gaming given its size and the joystick controls included around the screen.

-This repository provides a pre-compiled version of xmame for the XO 1.75 laptop already prepared to be installed and run on the platform with minimal effort.
-This has been tested to run correctly on an XO 1.75 unit running OLPC Linux version [13.2.10-22](http://download.laptop.org/xo-1.75/os/official/13.2.10-22/).
-Other versions may run as well, but haven't been tested.
-Instructions on how to upgrade the OLPC version of Linux can be found [here](http://wiki.laptop.org/go/Release_notes/13.2.10#XO-1.75)

 ## Installation